rolandbernard/cmacros/README.md

 ## Development

 There are two directories in this repository:
-* `src/` This directory is for all the code of the generic implementations.
+* `src/` This directory is for all the code of the header files.
-* `tests/` This directory contains all the tests for all implementations.
+* `tests/` This directory contains some minimal tests.